-Brief resumes of Ms. Vishaka Beriwala and Mr. Ajay Arjit Singh have been provided as Annexure to the Notice convening the Annual General Meeting.
+Brief resumes of Ms. Vishaka Beriwala and Mr. Punit Beriwala have been provided in item no. 2 and 5 of the Notice convening the Annual General Meeting.

 As per the declarations received by the Company, none of the Directors are disqualified under Section 164(2) of Companies Act, 2013 read with the Companies (Appointment and Qualification of Directors) Rules, 2014.
 The Independent Directors have also furnished Certificate of Independence as required under the provisions of sub-section (7) of Section 149 of the Companies Act, 2013 & Regulation 16 of SEBI (LODR) Regulations, 2015.